M7OCM/mono890/README.md

 The mono/evo series is specifically designed to reduce RF interference caused by the colour screen refreshing.
 It is also highly visible under direct sunlight (when using the light theme).

+Coming soon Evolution X (10).

+This update focuses on fine tuning AM.
+AM Hysteresis options plus a RSSI trim dB (basically a specific Antenna trim option for using outdoor antennae with high gain properties).

+TX Prohibit with the menu for RX only.

+Firmware revisions PCB2.0 and PCB2.1 (but not Q) are now selectable within the menu so no need for two bins.
+It is likely that PCB2.1Q firmware will be distinct from the older versions because the LCD driver will need to have additional data which will not fit in the current firmware.
+It is anticipated additional space will be available once the driver code is complete but not enough to share older PCB data as well.
+This might change though!

 **Evolution V (5)**

 June 20 2026